A 7-day Low Cholesterol Diet Plan (printable version) and grocery list can be a great way to start a heart-healthy way of eating.

 High cholesterol levels can cause a buildup of plaque in the arteries throughout the body, including those in the legs.
 This can cause PAD, which can result in pain, numbness, and weakness in the legs, and can also increase the risk of infection and gangrene.

 High cholesterol can cause atherosclerosis, a condition in which plaque builds up in the arteries, reducing blood flow to the organs and increasing the risk of heart attack and stroke.
-Check out this list of foods that unclog arteries or this article about a diet after stent placement.
+Check out this list of foods that unclog arteries or this article about a diet after stent placement or peripheral artery disease diet.

 Type 2 Diabetes